tvolkov/jira_hotkey/README.md

 # jira_hotkey
-a simple script for opening jira ticket in browser by simple entering its id into dialog window
+a simple script for opening jira ticket in browser by a hotkey

 Installation in Gnome:
 - place the script somewhere at your filesystem